ELC’s 2019 Back-to-School Guide for Pennsylvania Public School Students

 7. Students in Foster Care

-Children in foster care have the same rights as all other public school students, plus additional rights to ensure their school environment is stable, even if they change living arrangements.
-The right to “school stability” includes the right to remain in the same school even when youth change living placements, the right to enroll in a new school immediately without the required documents, and the right to have an active, involved education decisionmaker.
+Students in foster care have additional rights to ensure their school environment is stable, even if they change living arrangements.
+The right to school stability includes the right to remain in the same school even when youth change living placements, the right to enroll in a new school immediately without the required documents, and the right to have an active, involved education decisionmaker.